lyokha/nginx-custom-counters-module/README.md

 Remarks on using location ifs and complex conditions
 ----------------------------------------------------

-Originally in nginx *location ifs* were designed for a very special task:
+Originally in nginx, *location ifs* were designed for a very special task:
 *replacing location configuration* when a given condition matches, not for *doing anything*.
 That's why using them for only checking a counter like when testing against ``$arg_a`` in location */test* is a bad idea in general.
 In